Our 2025 New Zealand Tax Facts brochure

 Alternate rate calculation (see below) |

-The alternate rate calculation applies the following rates:
+The alternate rate calculation applies the following rates.

 Income plus fringe benefits |